fluxfw/publish-utils/README.md

 ## Adjustment suggestions

-* External users can report suggestions and bugs at https://plugins.studer-raimann.ch/goto.php?target=uihk_srsu_LAVTCI
+You can report bugs or suggestions at https://plugins.studer-raimann.ch/goto.php?target=uihk_srsu_LAVTCI

-* Adjustment suggestions by pull requests via github
+There is no guarantee this can be fixed or implemented